pard1s/task-scheduling/README.md

   - Genetic

 By choosing one of the above options, you will see:
-  -the effincy of that algorithm ( based on number of tasks that were finished before their deadline) -number of tasks that finished before their deadline -number of tasks that finished after their deadline -and total cost
+  - the effincy of that algorithm ( based on number of tasks that were finished before their deadline)
+  - number of tasks that finished before their deadline
+  - number of tasks that finished after their deadline
+  - and the total cost

 Then, by pressing '1', an excel file with more details and a chart demonstrating the efficiency of the algorithms will be generated.

 Please install required packages before running:
-    -pip install xlsxwriter
+    - pip install xlsxwriter
-    -pip installcolorama
+    - pip installcolorama
-    -pip installpandas
+    - pip installpandas